adityar15/nextgarchiawesomeportfolio/README.md

 This repo is a starter kit and it is meant to be used for a new project.
 In case you want to integrate [Garchi CMS](https://garchi.co.uk) in your existing project, you can always use this repo as a reference to do so.

-To begin with provide your API key inside nuxt.config.ts -> runtimeConfig.
+To begin with provide your API key inside .env file.

-Checkout server/utils/garchi.ts for helper functions.
+Checkout /utils/garchi.ts for helper functions.

-An example page component could be found at pages/garchidemo.vue
+An example page component could be found at app/garchidemopage/page.tsx